mateusbraga/freestore/docs/fault-tolerance-model.md

 * error-free operation: All work goes according to expectations.
 The user's reads and writes are performed and confirmed by the system.
 Sequential consistency is garanteed.

 * tolerated errors *as long as a majority of the servers is running and connected to the clients*:
-  * servers' platform untolerated error
   * network untolerated errors
   * servers software errors.
+  * servers platform untolerated error

   To achieve high-availability, proper operation and maintenance should be in place to repair individual servers.